 - The open access, electronic book version of a 2010 final report. "[ACA2K]...is probing the relationship between national copyright environments and access to knowledge in African countries.
 This project, supported by Canada's IDRC and South Africa's Shuttleworth Foundation, and managed by the Wits University LINK Centre in Johannesburg, begun in October 2007 with legal researchers in five African countries (Egypt, Ghana, Senegal, South Africa and Uganda) preparing initial 'environmental scans' of the copyright contexts in their countries."

-Co-sponsored by The Internet Society, AFRINIC, AfNOG, and the Ministry of Communication, Telecommunications, Posts and Digital Economy of Senegal.
+Co-sponsored by The Internet Society, AFRINIC, and AfNOG

 - "African Digital Research Repositories: Survey Report."
 (2016).
 By Anna de Mutiis and Stephanie Kitchen.
 Originally published in Africa Bibliography (2015) ; via International African Institute, London, UK.